amarpan/how-to-install-and-configure-zshell/README.md

-Follow these steps to change themes:
+Follow these steps to change themes to `jonathan`:

 1. Open your zsh configuration file
 ```